MOOUUAAD/aws-three-tier-app/README.md

 ### Step 1: Creating the Lambda Function

-I wrote a Lambda function in Python to handle the backend logic.
+I wrote a Lambda function in NodeJs to handle the backend logic.
 When triggered, this function queries the DynamoDB table based on the `userId` passed from the frontend.

 *(Images of Lambda function creation and testing will be displayed here)*